BayanGroup/nutch-custom-search/README.md

 #### Functions

+Functions are used inside extract-to rules to compute a value from the parsed content.
 The following table lists the available functions which can be used in the extract-to rules.
 You can find their descriptions and attributes in the schema file.

 All functions output a list of objects and take as input a list of objects.
 Hence they can be nested (chained) to use output of one function as an input of another function.
 Note that when Extractor wants to compute the value of an extract-to rule, it first calls the chain of functions and then the returned list first concatenated (with space as the separator char) and then, after a possible conversion, if this value is not null or empty, it will be copied to the field.